Common US foods that are banned in other countries

 Betty Crocker Fudge Brownie Mix

 Baking brownies couldn't be easier with this popular mix.
 However, a closer look at the ingredients reveals the product still contains trans fats in the form of partially hydrogenated soybean and/or cottonseed oil.
 Trans fats were recently banned in the U.S., but a few still remain.
-They are also banned in Switzerland, Austria, Hungary, Iceland, Norway, and Denmark.
+They are also heavily limited in Switzerland, Austria, Hungary, Iceland, Norway, and Denmark.

 Pillsbury Pie Crust